Gentefied

-Gentefied is an American comedy-drama streaming television series created by Marvin Lemus and Linda Yvette Chávez, that premiered on Netflix on February 21, 2020.
+Gentefied is an American comedy-drama television series created by Marvin Lemus and Linda Yvette Chávez, that premiered on Netflix on February 21, 2020.
 The series stars Karrie Martin, Joseph Julian Soria, Carlos Santos and Joaquín Cosío.
 In May 2020, the series was renewed for a second season which premiered on November 10, 2021.
 In January 2022, the series was canceled after two seasons.

 Synopsis

 Gentefied follows the story of "three Mexican-American cousins and their struggle to chase the American Dream, even while that same dream threatens the things they hold most dear: their neighborhood, their immigrant grandfather and the family taco shop".